 - Whether or not the employee could quit or be discharged at any time; and

-- The extent of personal service or labor going into the work as compared to the profit or remuneration resulting to the person rendering the service by reason of the use of his equipment and material and the profit on the job accruing to him because of the work done by others whom he employs and pays.
+- The extent of personal service or labor going into the work as compared to the profit or remuneration resulting to the person rendering the service because of the use of his equipment and material and the profit on the job accruing to him because of the work done by others whom he employs and pays.

 Under these factors, certain “independent contractors” in appearance, not engaged in manual labor, may nonetheless be entitled to workers compensation benefits for their injuries.